5 Steps for Organizing Your Laundry Room

 Tip: Be ready to temporarily store your sorted supplies.
 Steps 3 and 4 may take a while, and you don’t want to lose the ground you’ve gained so far.

 3. Assess your storage.
 Cutting clutter may have solved your storage shortage.
 If it hasn’t, don’t despair!
 Traditional built-in cabinets and washer/dryer pedestal drawers can be supplemented with a wide range of adjustable shelving, back-of-the-door racks and other slim-space storage options.
-Measure your available spaces, take good notes (and good photos), and start shopping your favorite hardware stores, home stores or e-tailers for options.
+Measure your available spaces, take good notes (and good photos), and start shopping your favorite hardware stores or home stores for options.

 4. Create usable work spaces.
 Most laundry activities boil down to sorting, stain treatment, hand-washing, rack-drying, ironing and folding/hanging clean laundry.
 A good way to stay organized is to set up comfortable work stations for each of these tasks.
 What these stations will look like depends on your available space, your wardrobe requirements and your own personal laundry habits.